sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-keyinfluencer/hcpps-rest-ps-keyinfluencer.md

 The Key Influencers service analyzes a dataset to identify the variables with an influence on a specified target variable.

 This service:

  - Identifies the variables with an influence on a specified target ordered by decreasing contribution
  - Returns detailed information on the grouped categories for each contributive variable
  - Provides indicators on the reliability of the results

 > **Note**: The target variable must be either binary nominal or continuous.
 Multinomial targets are not supported.

+-

 To summarize, in order to execute the key influencer service, you will need a dataset with:

  - a target variable for which you want to find the influencers variables
  - a set of variables that potentially influence the target variable.

 Optionally, you can define the following parameters to enhance your analysis:

  - auto-selection: flag that indicates if you want to shorten the number of retained influencers
  - number of influencers: the number of key influencers to return
  - skipped variables: a list of variables to skip from the analysis
  - target value: in the case of binary target variable, it indicates the target variable value of interest.
-By default the value withe lowest frequency will be picked.
+By default the value with the lowest frequency will be picked.
  - variable description: a more details description of the dataset

 [DONE]